“How was she?” Jane asked me. Willow clung to her leg in greeting.

 “I did.
 So what?”

-“Sweetie, your face told me everything I need to know,” she says, patting me on the cheek hard enough for it to sting a little.
+“Sweetie, your face told me everything I need to know.”
+She patted me on the cheek hard enough to sting a little.

-I spend the next ten minutes trying to bargain with her.
-Right up until the dogs leap off the couch and start barking at the windows.
-Ben is here.
+I spent the next ten minutes trying to bargain with her.
+Right up until the dogs leapt off the couch and started barking at the windows.
+Ben was here.

-I go outside to meet him, letting the dogs streak past me through the door.
+I went outside to meet him, letting the dogs streak past me through the door.

-He spends a long time crouched down at their level, letting them wriggle themselves close and leap all over him as they throw an OMG-I-missed-you-so-much-where-have-you-been party.
-Once they’ve calmed down some, they start frantically sniffing him.
+He spent a long time crouched down at their level, letting them wriggle themselves close as they threw an OMG-I-missed-you-so-much-where-have-you-been party.
+Once they’d calmed down some, they moved on to frantically sniffing him.

-“They must smell the puppies,” he says, standing.
+“They must smell the puppies,” he said, standing.

-Our gazes meet, and for a second, I forget why he’s here.
-He’s wearing dark jeans and a white, slightly v-neck t-shirt beneath his open flannel jacket.
-His hair is down and blowing a little in the breeze.
-My god, he’s gorgeous.
-I don’t think I’ll ever get over this initial shock I feel each time I see him.
-Suddenly, all I can think of is yesterday.
-Of the way he had looked at me.
-The feeling of his forehead pressed against mine.
-His large hand cupping my ass.
+Our gazes met, and for a second, I forgot why he was here.
+He wore dark jeans and a white V-neck t-shirt beneath his open jacket.
+His hair was loose and blowing in the breeze.
+He was gorgeous.
+So beautiful it hurt to look at him sometimes.
+I didn’t think I’d ever get over this initial shock I felt each time I saw him.

-“Hey,” he responds, voice low, gaze roaming over me.
-He steps close, reaches his fingers up to brush a strand of hair from my face.
+“Hey,” he answered, voice low, gaze roaming over me.
+He stepped close and lifted his fingers up to brush a strand of hair from my face.
 “It’s nice to see you.”

-I grin.
+I smiled.
 “It’s been less than twenty-four hours since I left your place.”

 “You shouldn’t have.”

-“Shouldn’t have left,” he says, thumb sliding over my lips.
+“Shouldn’t have left,” he said, thumb sliding over my lips.

 Oh my God.